-You can create common users in the user database that you created, but not in the system database.
-This document describes how to create and manage users in a database of ApsaraDB for SQL Server by using SQL commands.
+You can create common users in the database that you created other than the system database.
+This document describes how to create and manage users in a database of ApsaraDB for SQL Server using SQL commands.

 Create a user

-Run the following command to create a user in the database named TestDB:
+Run the following commands to create a user in the database named TestDB:

 USE TestDB Go CREATE USER [Test] FOR LOGIN [Test]